The leading motor and pump repair Price Guide since 1933

 If you change your Country default the billing rates change to the National Average for the selected country.

 Yes, you can use your Price Guide Book to look up Canadian National Averages.
-The prices in Vaughen's Price Guide Book are in U.S. dollars, so you will need to use a multiplier with the U.S. National Average.
+The prices in Vaughen's Price Guide Book are in U.S. dollars, so you will need to use a multiplier with the USA National Average.
 To display the multiplier used to calculate Canadian National Averages for each motor type see the note on the bottom of the Condensed Price Lists.
 The Condensed Price Lists are found under the Motors tab, Condensed Price Lists.